The Six Kalmas of Islam

 “O Allah (God)!
 I seek refuge in You from that I should not join any partner with You and I know of it, and I seek Your forgiveness from that which I do not know.
 I repent from it and I reject disbelief, polytheism, falsehood, backbiting, deviation, defamation, immorality, calumny and all sinfulness.
 I submit to You and I declare: There is no deity but Allah (God), Muhammad is the messenger of Allah (God).”

 The belief in Allah’s unity is emphasized through the Kalma Tayyab and Kalma Tawhid.
-They are a proclamation of the fundamental Islamic principle of Tawheed.
+They serve as a declaration of Tawheed, the central tenet of Islam.

 The Kalma Shahada recognizes Muhammad as Allah’s final prophet and messenger.
 It expresses confidence in his message and direction.